openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 ### Install from the openvino-dev package

-You can use zthe following command to install the latest package version available in the index:
+You can use the following command to install the latest package version available in the index:
 ```
 pip install openvino-dev[EXTRAS]
 ```